OLAWealth254/DSA_Project_-AI-ML_Documentation-/README.md

 ## Diabetes Risk Predictor

+The notebook analyzes a dataset of individual from community A to uncover key factors contributing to diabetes.
+Exploratory Data Analysis and Machine Learning was used to indentify patterns and derive insights.

-A machine learning web application built to analyze and predict diabetes risk using real-world epidemiological data from a community health profile.
+A machine learning web application was built to analyze and predict diabetes risk using real-world epidemiological data from community A health profile.